zhubonan/airsspy/README.md

 ---------
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gl/bz1%2Fairsspy/master)

-Package to help working with the Ab initio Random Structure Searching ([AIRSS](https://www.mtg.msm.cam.ac.uk/Codes/AIRSS)) using Atomic simulation environment ([ase](https://wiki.fysik.dtu.dk/ase/)).
+A package to help working with the Ab initio Random Structure Searching ([AIRSS](https://www.mtg.msm.cam.ac.uk/Codes/AIRSS)) using Atomic simulation environment ([ase](https://wiki.fysik.dtu.dk/ase/)).
+Supports building a search seed for AIRSS in a interactive python environments.
+One of the important steps for performing a successful search with AIRSS is to have sensible seed for generating random structures, which are subsequently relaxed using the method of choice.
+In general, AIRSS only relies on a few simple parameters to generate random structure, such as numbers of atoms, numbers of species and cell volume.
+However, for complicated search involving surfaces and/or interfaces, hand-building seed files becomes a tedious or impossible job to do.
+ASE has a suite of tools for manipulate atomic structure which can be very helpful for building structures, and here, for building search seeds.

 AIRSS is a open source code licensed under GPLv2, this package does not contain any source code of AIRSS nor links to it.